lovell/detect-libc/README.md

 therefore allowing build and provision of pre-compiled binaries for musl-based Linux e.g. Alpine as well as glibc-based.

-Currently supports libc detection on Linux (glibc, musl) and OS X (bsd).
+Currently supports libc detection of glibc and musl.

 ## Install